terminalangst/banana-archived/docs/COMPILING.md

 # Compiling

+For compiling, run the three following commands in a terminal / cmd if after you have Haxe installed:

+`haxelib --global install hxpkg`, `haxelib --global run hxpkg setup` and then `hxpkg install` to install the libraries locally.

-You're honestly good to go, if you're on UNIX-based systems (ie: macOS, Linux), just run `unix.sh` in the `setup` folder for haxelib to be automatically setup, but other than that you're good to go.
-Run `lime test cpp` to compile the game.
+And after that, you're honestly good to go, run `lime test cpp` to compile the game.